BestTimesToVisit.com Logo

 safety

-Valencia is generally very safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
-If you're using ride-sharing apps, always ensure the car and driver match the app information.
+Valencia is generally very safe, but like any city, be aware of your surroundings, especially at night in less-populated areas.
+Avoid displaying expensive jewelry or electronics openly, and stick to well-lit streets when walking alone.

 culture

-Learn a few basic Spanish phrases!
-Even a simple "Hola" and "Gracias" will go a long way in showing respect and enhancing your interactions with locals.
-Try to embrace the slower pace of life, especially during siesta time (around 2-5 pm), when many shops and businesses close.
+Learn a few basic Spanish phrases – even a simple "Hola" and "Gracias" go a long way.
+Valencians appreciate the effort, and it can enhance your interactions with locals.
+Also, be mindful of siesta time (roughly 2-5 pm), when many shops and businesses might close for a few hours.

 food